Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Experiment Details

 \subsection{Spatiotemporal NP Model}

 As shown in Figure \ref{fig:snp}, our model has $\theta$ at both county and state level and $x_t$ at the state level.
-The total number of dimensions of $\theta$ is 16,264 (12 compartments $\times$ 2 (incidence + prevalence) + 28 days $\times$ 58 counties $\times$ 10 metadata parameters).
-The output dimension is 672 (12 compartments $\times$ 2 (incidence + prevalence) $\times$ 28 days).
 We use county-level parameter $\theta$ together with a county-to-county mobility graph $A$ as input.
 We use the DCGRU layer \citep{li2017diffusion} to encode the graph in a GRU.
 We use a linear layer to map the county-level output to hidden features at the state level.
 For both the state-level encoder and decoder, we use multi-layer GRUs.

 The input $\theta_{1:t}$ is the county-level parameters for LEAM-US with a dimension of 10.
 The county level embedding uses 1 layer DCGRU with a width of 16.
-The internal state is at the state level with a dimension of 16.
+The internal state is at state level with dimension of 16.
 The state level encoder and decoder use 3 layer GRUs with width of 128.
 The dimension of the latent process $z_{1:t}$ is 32.
 The dimension of output $x_{1:t}$ is 24, including the incidence and prevalence for 12 compartments.
 We trained STNP model for $500$ steps with learning rate fixed at $10^{-3}$ using Adam optimizer.
 We perform early stopping with $50$ patience for both offline learning and Bayesian active learning.